Events Honouring The National Day of Truth and Reconciliation

 “Orange Shirt Day is an Indigenous-led grassroots commemorative day intended to raise awareness of the individual, family and community inter-generational impacts of residential schools, and to promote the concept of “Every Child Matters”.
 The orange shirt is a symbol of the stripping away of culture, freedom and self-esteem experienced by Indigenous children over generations.” source

-On September 30th, Canadians are encouraged to wear orange to honour the thousands of victims and survivors of residential schools.
+On September 30th, Canadians are encouraged to wear orange to honour the thousands of victims and survivors and their families of residential schools in Canada.

 Where To Buy An Orange Shirt